 Tools For Online Market Research

-Google Analytics is not only a valuable asset to track your web traffic, it can also be used in market research.
-Google Analytic data can help give insight into your customers demographics like gender, age, location, primary language, pages visited and bounce rates so you can see what topics and solutions they’re most interested in.
+Google Analytics is not only a valuable asset to track your web traffic, but it can also be used in market research.
+Google Analytics data can help give insight into your customers’ demographics like gender, age, location, primary language, pages visited and bounce rates so you can see what topics and solutions they’re most interested in.

 Although it should go without saying, collecting and analyzing your reviews and consumer feedback is crucial to see how well you’re meeting your customer’s needs.

 No matter who your target audience may be, you need to ensure you have a fast loading site, no major crawl errors and strong SEO so that your site and content will consistently be indexed by Google and hopefully show up in top results.
 WooRank offers a free tool to help you do just that by helping you analyze your websites on-page SEO.
-It breaks down the most important SEO elements like: Title tags, meta descriptions, headings, main keywords, Alt attributes, indexed pages, in-page links, broken links, redirects, robots.txt, XML sitemap, and if there are any blocking factors like Flash or Frames.
-They also breakdown a list of mobile SEO factors like: whether or not your site is mobile friendly, touchscreen readiness, font size legibility, mobile speed, mobile viewport, ect.
-They provide a bunch of other data as well like Usability, Technologies and Social engagement.
+It breaks down the most important SEO elements like Title tags, meta descriptions, headings, main keywords, Alt attributes, indexed pages, in-page links, broken links, redirects, robots.txt, XML sitemap, and if there are any blocking factors like Flash or Frames.
+They also breakdown a list of mobile SEO factors like whether or not your site is mobile friendly, touchscreen readiness, font size legibility, mobile speed, mobile viewport, etc. They provide a bunch of other data as well as Usability, Technologies and Social Engagement.
 You can also upgrade to unlock even more features.

 This is another helpful SEO tool.
 This one gives more insight into your online visibility breaking down your most popular keywords and their Google ranking positions.
 It also gives a summary of the pages of your site with the highest visibility and an overview of your backlinks.